infrablocks/terraform-aws-base-networking/README.md

 * Routes from the public subnets to the Internet gateway
 * Routes from the private subnets to the NAT
 * Standard tags for all resources
-* A notification (in the form of an S3 object) in an S3 bucket on VPC creation (optional)

 ![Diagram of infrastructure managed by this module](https://raw.githubusercontent.com/infrablocks/terraform-aws-base-networking/master/docs/architecture.png)